Subsidized Loan

 Private Alternative Loans

-Private or alternative loans are available to students who are not eligible for federal loans or who need assistance beyond their federal financial aid eligibility.
-These loans are made through banks and private lenders and are subject to their terms.
+Private or alternative loans are available to students who are interested in pursuing loans other than federal loans, are not eligible for federal loans, or who need assistance beyond their federal financial aid eligibility.